 Studies have shown that ALA increases EPA but not DHA.(31) Some studies have shown that ALA does not reduce inflammatory markers (23,29).
 For these reasons, fish oil is preferrable to flax oil for raising EPA/DHA levels (33).

-A very informative page about fish oil is found at the US Government website Medline.
-This page, from the NIH (National Institutes of Health) has an extensive list of uses and dosages with full references at this link:http://www.nlm.nih.gov/medlineplus/druginfo/natural/993.html
+Several very informative pages about fish oil is found at the US Government website Medline.
+These pagse, from the NIH (National Institutes of Health) have an extensive list of uses and dosages with full references at these links:

 Maxi Marine O3 (Fish Oil) and it's use in CHF (Congestive Heart Failure):